 Are Indian Sports Dramas Becoming Boring and Predictable?

 They come from a family with poor economic and social backgrounds.
-They work hard, have their parents’ support.
-And with consistent hard work, they beat the impossible and take a shower in medals and make the nation proud.’
+They work hard and have their parents’ support.
+And with consistent hard work, they beat the impossible and take a shower in gold medals and make the nation proud.

-Aren’t we bored of this recurring underdog narrative in the sports drama?
+Aren’t we bored of this recurring underdog narrative in sports drama movies?
 Sports dramas today have become so predictable that we can easily assume what will happen in the next scene.

 Dangal is highly exceptional from this category by the way.
 The narrative is nothing we have known or heard of.
-It was fresh and extremely engaging.
-It was a story that needed to be told.
+It is fresh and extremely engaging.
+It is a story that needed to be told.
 Nitesh Tiwari has done an excellent job in etching out the life of the Phogats.

 Coming to fictional sports dramas, they are no different either.
 There’s unnecessary patriotism injected in these movies that begins to feel a tad artificial.

-Chak De India told the same old story of rising above the odds to make our country proud.
-But with a different narrative, and that has made all the difference.
+Chak De India told the same old story of rising above the odds to make our country proud but with a different narrative, and that has made all the difference.
 It is indeed one of the best sports dramas ever made in Indian cinema.
-There are several layers to the plot and offer us the right amount of goosebumps.
+There are several layers to the plot that offer us the right amount of goosebumps.

 Heart-thumping jingoism has become a mandate for most sports drama movies.
-Maybe keeping it under limits can also contribute to enhanced quality of storytelling.
+Maybe keeping it within limits can also contribute to enhanced quality of storytelling.

 There are many sports dramas in the queue.
 Taapsee Pannu’s Rashmi Rocket and Shabhaash Mithu are a few to mention.
-How will they turn out, we never know!
+How will they turn out, we can’t predict yet.
 Just fingers crossed that they break out from this predictable template and put on a fresh perspective.